 Significance in Hawaiian Culture

 In old Hawaiʻi, green sea turtles were thought to be the property of the ali‘i, or chiefs.
 They were sometimes raised in loko i‘a, or fishponds, according to Maui Ocean Center’s Hawaiian Cultural Advisor, Kahu Dane Maxwell.
 The turtle meat would be eaten, the turtle’s bones used for ornaments or fishhooks, and their shells as containers.
 Some individuals or families did not take or consume honu and instead thought of them as family deities (ʻaumākua), worshipping and caring for them.

 A Protected Species

 All sea turtles are listed as endangered species in the United States, meaning it is a federal offense to harm, harass, or even touch a sea turtle.
 Whether the turtle is in the water or resting on a beach, any physical contact is prohibited.
-Current research in Hawaii shows the Hawaiian green turtle population is increasing since they have been protected by federal law.
+Current research in Hawaiʻi shows the Hawaiian green turtle population has increased since they have been protected by federal law.

-*Due to the constant rotation of animals back to the ocean, the presence of any specific animal cannot be guaranteed.
+*Due to the constant rotation of animals back to the ocean, we cannot guarantee the presence of any specific animal.